 Name and Position Number of Shares

 Martin A. Kits van Heyningen,

 President, Chief Executive Officer and Chairman of the Board of Directors

-Patrick J. Spratt,
+Peter A. Rendall,

 Chief Financial Officer

+Brent C. Bruun,

+Executive Vice President, Mobile Broadband

 Robert J. Balog,

 Senior Vice President, Engineering

-Brent C. Bruun,

-Vice President, Sales and Business Development

-James S. Dodez,
+Daniel R. Conway,

-Vice President, Marketing and Strategic Planning
+Executive Vice President, Guidance and Stabilization

 Robert W.B.
-Kits van Heyningen,
+Kits van Heyningen, -

 Vice President, Research and Development and Director

+Patrick J. Spratt,

+Former Chief Financial Officer

-All current executive officers, as a group
+All current executive officers, as a group -

-All current directors who are not executive officers, as a group 35,000(1)
+All current directors who are not executive officers, as a group 40,000 (1)

 All employees who are not executive officers, as a group

-At the end of 2009, we had four non-employee directors, three of whom served on the Audit Committee of the Board.
-The amount shown in the table represents the aggregate number of shares of common stock subject to restricted stock awards that will be granted on the date of the first Board meeting following each annual meeting of stockholders to four non-employee directors, assuming we will have four non-employee directors who will be re-elected as directors at the annual meeting or whose term will continue after the annual meeting, plus the aggregate number shares of common stock subject to restricted stock awards that will be granted annually to continuing members of the Audit Committee, assuming we will have three directors who will continue to serve as members of the Audit Committee during the year.
+At the end of 2012, we had four non-employee directors, all of whom served on the Audit Committee of the Board.
+The amount shown in the table represents the aggregate number of shares of common stock subject to restricted stock awards that will be granted on the date of the first Board meeting following each annual meeting of stockholders to four non-employee directors, assuming we will have four non-employee directors who will be re-elected as directors at the annual meeting or whose term will continue after the annual meeting, plus the aggregate number shares of common stock subject to restricted stock awards that will be granted annually to continuing members of the Audit Committee, assuming we will have four directors who will continue to serve as members of the Audit Committee during the year.
 The amount shown does not include 10,000 shares of common stock subject to restricted stock awards that will be granted to each non-employee director who joins our Board of Directors in the future or 5,000 shares of common stock subject to restricted stock awards that will be granted to each director who joins the Audit Committee in the future.